samuel-rosa/spsann-doc/ppl.md

 At first, the idea of having a uniform distribution of pair-wise distances seems to be appropriate, specially when the number of affordable sample points is small.
 Conservative solutions are usually chosen when the amount of resources available is limited.
-The same logic is used to optimize sample patterns to select between a linear and a non-linear structure to model the deterministic part of the spatial variation of an environmental variable.
+The same logic is used to optimize sample configurations to select between a linear and a non-linear structure to model the deterministic part of the spatial variation of an environmental variable.
 We sample uniformly along the marginal distribution of each environmental covariate